-Are you really surprised that Bode Miller has begun this Olympic season with such success?
+Are you really surprised that Bode Miller has begun the 2014 Olympic season with such success?
 Three World Cup podiums to start off the season?
 In one way, I am really surprised, while in another way, I’m not at all surprised.

 I’m not surprised for several other reasons.
 First, Bode is Bode; he lives to the beat of a different drummer.
 That “I chose the road less traveled” quality of Miller makes him unpredictable.
 Second, as this great video highlights, he is driven by inspiration, an emotion that enables him to harness his prodigious talent and overcome many challenges in his career.
 Third, Bode has tremendous pride and wants to end his career with a flourish.
 Finally, Miller has the remarkable ability to rise to the occasion and ski his best when little is expected of him.
 It certainly happened in 2010 in Vancouver.
 And it certainly is happening as he approaches Sochi.

 With the Sochi Games upon us, I wanted to share what I believe are five essential lessons we can learn from Bode Miller that have made him, well, Bode.